-The school's asbestos authorising officers are Phil Hodgson and Bernie Murphy.
+The school's asbestos authorising officer is The Site Manager, Tony Phillips.
 Training is required 3 yearly.

 Prior to any work commencing on the fabric of the building or fixed equipment (e.g. boilers, kilns etc.), either by contractors or school staff, one of the asbestos authorising officers must check the asbestos log and establish whether permission to work can be given.